Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Summary and Conclusions

 With the growing number of observed TDEs, thanks to advances in time-domain astronomy, we are now seeing a far richer variety of light curve behaviors than classical models had predicted.
 Deviations from the standard $t^{-5/3}$ fallback rate and the appearance of multiple peaks in some events suggest that the disruption process may be more complex than previously assumed.

 In this work, we revisited a key simplification made in most analytical TDE models, which is the assumption that the star evolves in a purely Keplerian potential dominated by the central black hole.
-While this may be valid for many galaxies, especially those with diffuse or extended stellar halos, we asked whether this still holds in more compact environments.
-To explore this, we developed a generalized framework that accounts for the gravitational influence of the host enviornment.
+While this may be valid for many galaxies, especially those with diffuse or extended stellar halos, we asked whether this still holds in more compact environments and in the later stages of debris evolution.
+To explore this, we developed a generalized framework that accounts for the gravitational influence of the host environment.
 Using the potential of a broken power-law density profile, we incorporated this external mass into the fallback dynamics and examined how it modifies the predicted light curve of the event.

 Our model preserves the key features of the classical models, particularly the way stellar debris is spread in energy, but allows that energy to be shaped by the full galactic potential.
 This modification, though simple in its implementation, leads to significant changes in the resulting light curves, like the emergence of late-time features such as rebrightening episodes and periods of shallow fallback.